Nambu-Covariant Many-Body Theory II: Self-Consistent Approximations: Self-consistent propagator

 \section{Self-consistent propagator}

 In the previous section, we have introduced a series of properties for the exact propagator in a manifestly Nambu-covariant fashion.
 In this section, we study self-consistent approximations to the propagator, much as one would do in the symmetry-conserving case.
 First, we introduce the self-energy via a Dyson-Schwinger equation.
-We also detail its analytical properties, which are useful in applications.
-Second, we introduce specific approximations of the self-energy which lead to self-consistent approximations for the propagator.
+We also detail its analytical properties, which will be useful for future applications.
+Second, we introduce self-consistent approximations on the self-energy and the propagator.
 Last, we use the Hartree-Fock-Bogoliubov~(HFB) approximation as an example of such self-consistent approximations.